Sean M. Carroll: Debates, dialogues and discussions

 Carroll has been involved in numerous public debates and discussions with other academics and commentators.
 In 2012, he gathered a number of well-known academics from a variety of backgrounds for a three-day seminar titled "Moving Naturalism Forward".
 The participants were Steven Weinberg, Richard Dawkins, Daniel C. Dennett, Jerry Coyne, Simon DeDeo, Massimo Pigliucci, Janna Levin, Owen Flanagan, Rebecca Goldstein, David Poeppel, Alex Rosenberg, Terrence Deacon and Don Ross with James Ladyman.

 Also in 2012, Carroll teamed up with Michael Shermer to debate with Ian Hutchinson of MIT and author Dinesh D'Souza at Caltech in an event titled "The Great Debate: Has Science Refuted Religion?"

 In 2014, Carroll participated in a highly anticipated debate with philosopher and Christian apologist William Lane Craig as part of the Greer-Heard Forum in New Orleans.
 The topic of debate was "The Existence of God in Light of Contemporary Cosmology".
 In a podcast in 2018, Sam Harris engaged with Carroll.
 They discussed consciousness, the many-worlds interpretation of quantum mechanics, the arrow of time, free will, facts and values, and other topics including moral realism.

 Also in 2014, Carroll partook in a debate held by Intelligence Squared, the title of the debate was "Death is Not Final".
 Carroll teamed up with Steven Novella, a neurologist by profession known for his skepticism, and the two argued against the motion.
 Their adversaries were Eben Alexander, neurosurgeon and an author, and Raymond Moody, a philosopher, author, psychologist and physician.

 In 2016, he delivered the Gifford Lectures on The Big Picture: On the Origins of Life, Meaning, and the Universe Itself at the University of Glasgow.

-In 2017, Carroll took part in a discussion with B. Alan Wallace, a Buddhist scholar and monk ordained by the Dalai Lama.
+In 2017, Carroll took part in a discussion with B. Alan Wallace, a Buddhist scholar and a former monk who had been ordained by the Dalai Lama.
 It was organized by an institution sponsored by the John Templeton Foundation.
 In this public dialogue, they discussed the nature of reality from spiritual and scientific viewpoints.

 In 2018, Carroll and Roger Penrose held a symposium on the subject of The Big Bang and Creation Myths.